 A Caring Nanny Personal Assistant will help wherever needed, whether you have a home office or just a busy family calendar.
 She can run errands, drive to the airport, make travel plans, help with entertaining, gift shopping, send out cards and packages, to make your household, personal and professional needs run smoothly.
 Use her to house or pet sit, hire and supervise vendors.
 She’ll have excellent organizational, financial, communication, computer and interpersonal skills.
 She may schedule appointments, have knowledge of Excel, Word, Google Calendar, PowerPoint, customer service, social networking and can sort email and mail and pay bills.
 A family may combine this with nannying.

-A personal assistant is typically paid $18-$20 per hour with a 20 hour minimum and typically will have a B.A. or B.S. or a background in business or working in a home.
-This can also be a Temporary position.
+A personal assistant will often have a B.A. or B.S. or a background in business or experience in household management.

 Finding an in home chef from Caring Nannies is a simple process.
 We’ll present you with experienced, professional candidates and walk you through the hiring steps.
 Having a professional experienced chef frees you to devote time to your family and personal interests.
 A personal chef may come from a fine restaurant, with training from a culinary institution or on the job or with prior experience in a home.
 They’ll cater to your specific needs and preferences, whether it is organic, gluten free or ethnic dishes and can do the shopping and cleanup.
 If you love to entertain, they’ll help with dinners and parties.
 Chefs can be temporary so call us the next time you’re planning a party, wedding, bar-mitzvah or family reunion.